I aspire in each class to integrate the psychological, philosophical and spiritual roots of Classical Yoga in a multi-modality Hatha Yoga classes.

 I strive to offer safe and thorough alignment, precise verbal cueing, a nurturing non-competitive atmosphere, creative sequencing of over 150 postures, compassionate assists and sophisticated breathing, relaxation, and meditation practices that are shared in a light and playful way to support your individual practice.

-The typically 90-minute classes, unlike the 60-minute classes offered at other places at the same cost, allows us in all of the classes, and not just the occasional workshop, to provide more depth in everything from safe postural alignment to spiritual practices like chanting, pranayama, meditation, and Yoga Nidra.
+We aspire in all of the classes, and not just the occasional workshop, to provide more depth in everything from safe postural alignment to spiritual practices like chanting, pranayama, meditation, and Yoga Nidra.

 I aspire to integrate the Classical Yoga of Ayurveda, Bhakti, Jnana, Raja, Tantric and Karma Yoga with the internationally respected Hatha schools of Integral, Iyengar, Kripalu, Viniyoga and Ashtanga.
 I try to choose from any of these styles in any given class by intuiting what might be most helpful to you whether it is a long holding (Yin Yoga) of a posture or a flow of many postures (Vinyasa-Yang Yoga).